Running on Empty (1988 film): Box officeRunning on Empty was released on September 9, 1988, in 22 theaters, where it grossed $215,157 on its opening weekend. It went on to make $2,835,116 in North America.

+Critical reception

 Film critic Roger Ebert gave the film four out of four stars and called it "one of the best films of the year".
 In her review for The New York Times, Janet Maslin wrote, "The courtship between Danny and Lorna is staged especially disarmingly, with Mr. Phoenix and Miss Plimpton conveying a sweet, serious and believably gradual attraction."
 Newsweek magazine's David Ansen wrote, "A curious mix of soap opera and social history, Lumet's film shouldn't work, yet its fusion of oddly matched parts proves emotionally overpowering.
 You have to be pretty tough to resist it."

 Rotten Tomatoes gives the film an approval rating of 81% based on reviews from 31 critics.
 Metacritic gave the film a score of 67 based on 17 reviews, indicating "generally favorable reviews".

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.